gin66/wg_netmanager/README.md

 # Technical Background

 wg_manager will add and delete routes on demand on two levels:
-- As routing policy of the kernel using `ip route add <ip>/32`
+- As routing policy of the kernel using `ip route add <ip>/32 dev <wg_dev>`
-- If a node is directly reachable, by adding a peer entry in the wireguard configuration with a list of allowed ip's including the peer and all peers, for which gateway service can be offered
+- If a node is directly reachable, by adding a peer entry in the wireguard configuration with a list of allowed ip's.
+This list includes the peer and all further nodes, for which this peer can forward traffic to.

 # Security Consideration